Aboriginal employment, jobs & careers

 High Aboriginal unemployment

-Between 2005 and 2010, the overall Aboriginal unemployment rate has remained at around 15% or above .
+But between 2005 and 2010, the overall Aboriginal unemployment rate remained at around 15% or above.
 In 2010 it was 18%.
-The unemployment rate f was 16% in major cities, and 23% in regional areas.
+The unemployment rate was 16% in major cities, and 23% in regional areas.

 Aboriginal people have much lower employment rates than other Australians due to factors including education, training and skill levels, poorer health, limited market opportunities, discrimination, and lower levels of job retention.